MailCleaner Newsletter Module

 Administrators need to decide to change this default action for each domain to place recognized Newsletters in the quarantine.
 In this case the user will see Newsletters in the quarantine (and summary reports) with a special “Flag” as Newsletter to show the difference with spam.

 After activation of this feature the user will see Newsletters in the quarantine (and summary reports) with a special Newsletter icon to show the difference with spam.
-The user can click to release only one time the message (exactly as for spam) but has the possibility to add the sender to his whitelist by a simple click on “Accept this newsletter”.
+The user can click to release only one time the message (exactly as for spam) but also has the possibility to add the sender to his whitelist by a simple click on “Accept this newsletter”.
 This will definitively accept this newsletter.

 In this mode, after a small period of adaptation, the final user will receive only the newsletters he wants to receive and all others will remain in quarantine.